 Jahangir Asgar Jani

 (b.1955)

-Jahangir did his Bachelor’s of Commerce from Mumbai University in1977.
-He is a self-taught artist whose work is primarily concerned with the vexations of being labelled into a group, identity, or affiliation.
-Jahangir’s life has been a journey from riches to rags, from escapism to self-discovery and awareness, from being unsuccessful to having job security, from a growing restlessness to an encountering of the world, and finally to revelation through art, poetry and film.
+Jahangir Asgar Jani is a self-taught artist whose work is primarily concerned with the vexations of being labelled into a group, identity, or affiliation.
+Jahangir’s life has been a journey from riches to rags, from escapism to self-discovery and awareness, from being unsuccessful to having job security, from a growing restlessness to an encounter with the world, and finally to revelation through art, poetry, and film.

-He has been conferred the Diversity Leadership Award by the World HRD Congress, USA in 2016 for his work in the field of gender and sexuality diversity through his art practice.
+He has been a visiting lecturer at Ecole des Beaux-Arts, Paris (2003), and has participated in national and international seminars, residencies, and artist camps.
+He has been conferred the Diversity Leadership Award by the World HRD Congress, USA, in 2016 for his work in the field of gender and sexuality diversity through his art practice.

+Jahangir Asgar Jani